photon1503/az-native/Demos/readme.md

 - Securing API Access using Authentication & Managed Identities
 - Using Redis Cache in API Management

-## Managing Traffic using Gateways

-- Application Gateway vs Api Gateway
-- Automated Deployment of the Sample Application using Azure CLI and BICEP
-- Securing and Publishing the Sample Application using Azure Application Gateway

 ## Front End Integration

 - Event Grid Recap